Skip to main content

 MSC Cruises has been growing in popularity, with cruises leaving from several U.S. ports such as Miami, New York, Port Canaveral, and Galveston starting in 2025.
 A major impetus for this growth has been price, and glancing at their fares, we can see why so many cruisers are giving the cruise line a try.

 Looking at current MSC Cruise deals, there are some pretty low cruise fares.
-If you are dreaming of a cruise to the sunny Western Caribbean, MSC has a 7-night sailing for $199 leaving from Port Canaveral on MSC Seaside, including a stop at their popular private island: Ocean Cay MSC Marine Reserve.
-Compare that rate to $449 per person on the Carnival Magic and $421 per person on the Brilliance of the Seas for weeklong cruises in the Caribbean.
+If you are dreaming of a cruise to the sunny Bahamas, MSC has a 7-night sailing for $429 per person leaving from New York on MSC Meraviglia, including a stop at their popular private island: Ocean Cay MSC Marine Reserve.
+This specific sailing departs on November 15, 2026.

-In terms of the age of the ship, MSC Seaside was launched in 2016, and it is much newer than Brilliance of the Seas, which set sail in 2001, and Carnival Magic in 2010.
+In terms of the age of the ship, MSC Meraviglia launched in 2016.
+Though it isn't the newest cruise ship in the world, it's newer than ships in Freedom of the Seas and Carnival Magic.

-How is MSC Cruises able to offer such low prices?
+How is MSC Cruises able to offer low fares?
 They have some financial strategies to help manage profitability while embarking on these aggressive marketing strategies to grow market share.

-Cost control: MSC stretches their passenger-to-crew to crew ratio to keep costs down
+Cost control: MSC stretches its passenger-to-crew to crew ratio to keep costs down

 Image